In order to be certified, a prospective patient must meet these qualifications:

 Post-traumatic stress disorder (PTSD)

-- Except for PTSD, Maine law currently does not consider any mental conditions sufficient for qualification.
+- Except for PTSD, Maine law currently does not consider other mental conditions sufficient for qualification.

 Once certified, the physician provides the patient with a state-issued form, printed on medical tamper-proof paper and signed by the physician.
 This form certifies that the patient is legally allowed to use marijuana for medical purposes for up to one year (after which the form must be renewed by the physician).